 Continuing Education Credits

-Mental Health First Aid Training may be elligible for Continuing Education Credits.
+Mental Health First Aid training may be eligible for continuing education credits.
 Below you will find a link to the class syllabus that includes learning objectives, agenda and more.
-If you need more informaiton please contact Jessica Neumann at 715-377-0203 x 103 or at [email protected]
+If you need more information, please contact Jessica Neumann at 715-377-0203 x 103 or [email protected]

 Mental Health First Aid Training Sponsors